 - 1. Simon, Peter.
-Communication Skills. - 2.
-Kumar, Sanjay & PushpaLata.
-Communication Skills. - 3.
-Taylor, Grand.
-English Conversation Practice. - 4.
-Sen, Leena.
+Communication Skills. - Kumar, Sanjay & PushpaLata.
+Communication Skills. - Taylor, Grand.
+English Conversation Practice. - Sen, Leena.
 Communication Skills.

-LSLW0036: LIFE WRITING: BIOGRAPHIES, MEMOIRS AND LETTERS (4 credits - 60 hours)
+LSLW0036: LIFE WRITING: BIOGRAPHIES, MEMOIRS AND LETTERS

 Objective: The objective of this course is to introduce students to the various forms of life-writing: biographies, memoirs and letters, through a selection of some of the important representative texts in English Literature.
 The students are expected to acquaint themselves with the emergence of this literary form as a genre as well as the different types and styles of life-writing in literature.